pulumi/pulumi-pagerduty/docs/installation-configuration.md

 * `apiUrlOverride` - (Optional) It can be used to set a custom proxy endpoint as PagerDuty client api url overriding `serviceRegion` setup.
 * `insecureTls` - (Optional) Can be used to disable TLS certificate checking when calling the PagerDuty API.
 This can be useful if you're behind a corporate proxy.

-The `useAppOauthScopedToken` block contains the following arguments:
+The `useAppOauthScopedToken` input has the following nested fields:

 * `pdClientId` - (Required) An identifier issued when the Scoped OAuth client was added to a PagerDuty App.
 It can also be sourced from the `PAGERDUTY_CLIENT_ID` environment variable.
 * `pdClientSecret` - (Required) A secret issued when the Scoped OAuth client was added to a PagerDuty App.
 It can also be sourced from the `PAGERDUTY_CLIENT_SECRET` environment variable.